-Virtual testing proctoring policies/procedures:
+Virtual quiz or exam policies/procedures:

 - OTA courses have same settings for exams for each course - Policies and settings will be published - Students are not visually monitored during exams but are recorded.
 Settings will indicate any flagged behaviors - Exams are given during class times unless otherwise noted.
-A set time to resume class, will be posted in D2L or established on the syllabus - Quizzes versus exams might have different settings - One class in each cohort needs to set up a practice exam to test system before implementing in an exam - If problems occur, students need to contact Proctorio through the gray shield on the Google browser.
-Proctorio staff can determine an issue and potentially reset the exam. - Students can also contact the Help Desk immediately- although the Help Desk cannot problem solve an issue.
-Contacting the Help Desk does not mean that the exam will be given again, although this will be the discretion of the faculty if additional time is given or taken on a case-by-case basis. - All normal exam policies apply, late, absence, Internet, or computer problems, etc., will result in one score lower than what is achieved. - Any evidence of behaviors violating the settings will be considered an ethical violation and will follow program policy - A blank sheet of paper will not be allowed or will have to be shown prior to exam on both sides. - White board within Proctorio was deemed not efficient method due to tablet use or not everyone having access.
+A set time to resume class, will be posted in D2L or established on the syllabus - Quizzes versus exams might have different settings - One class in each cohort needs to set up a practice exam to test system before implementing in an exam - If problems occur, students need to contact the system used - Students should also contact the Help Desk immediately- although the Help Desk cannot problem solve an issue.
+Contacting the Help Desk does not mean that the exam will be given again, although this will be the discretion of the faculty if additional time is given or taken on a case-by-case basis. - All normal exam policies apply, late, absence, Internet, or computer problems, etc., will result in one score lower than what is achieved. - Any evidence of behaviors violating the settings will be considered an ethical violation and will follow program policy - A blank sheet of paper will not be allowed or will have to be shown prior to exam on both sides.